BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to score more than 53.5 points in a game this year.
+- BYU and its opponents have not yet scored more than 54 points in a game this year.

-- South Florida's games have gone over 53.5 points in two opportunities this season.
+- South Florida and its opponents have combined to score more than 54 points in two games this season.

-- The combined points per game average of the two teams, 45, is 8.5 points fewer than Saturday's over/under.
+- Saturday's over/under is 9.0 points higher than the combined 45 PPG average of the two teams.

-- The 51.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 53.5 total in this contest.
+- These two squads combine to allow 51.4 points per game, 2.6 fewer than this contest's over/under.

-- Cougars games have an average total of 51.7 points this season, 1.8 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 51.7 points per game, 2.3 fewer than Saturday's total.

-- In 2021, games involving the Bulls have averaged a total of 55.8 points, 2.3 more than the set over/under in this contest.
+- In 2021, games involving the Bulls have averaged a total of 55.8 points, 1.8 more than the set total in this contest.

 BYU Stats and Trends

-- So far this year BYU has two wins against the spread.

-- BYU's games this year have not gone over any of three set point totals.
+- BYU's games this year have not gone over the point total yet in three opportunities.

 - The Cougars have two giveaways this season, while the Bulls have four takeaways .